- Beatle Music

 “I don’t consider myself a slave.
 I like to consider myself to be their best friend with privileges,” I reply, surprising myself at that answer.

 “Privileges?
-What privileges are you speaking about?” she asks.
+What privileges are you talking about?” she asks.

 “Why, the greatest privilege of all, thinking independently and under my own guidance,” I counter.